XiaoGuo-stat/RandClust/README.md

 **RandClust** performs spectral clustering for large-scale directed and undirected networks using randomization techniques including the random projection and the random sampling.
-Specifically, the random-projection-based SVD (EVD) or the random-sampling-based SVD (EVD) is first computed for the adjacency matrix of the directed (undirected) network.
+Specifically, the random-projection-based SVD (eigendecomposition) or the random-sampling-based SVD (eigendecomposition) is first computed for the adjacency matrix of the directed (undirected) network.
 The k-means or the spherical k-median is then performed on the randomized singular (eigen) vectors.